-- To restart the debugger, click the Restart button

-- If you click the Restart button when the debugger is running, the debugger continues to 0 run until a breakpoint is hit or until you click Pause. - If you click the Restart button when the debugger is paused, the debugger starts to debug the code from the start.
-Restarting from a paused state is faster than stopping the debugger and initiating a new debug session from the Explorer view.

-To stop the debugger and return to the editor, click the Stop button $\square$ .
+- To restart the debugger, click Restart 🔊 - If you click Restart when the debugger is running, the debugger continues to run until a breakpoint is hit or until you click Pause. - If you click Restart when the debugger is paused, the debugger starts to debug the code from the start.
+Restarting from a paused state is faster than stopping the debugger and initiating a new debug session from the Explorer view. - To stop the debugger and return to the editor, click Stop .

-14.2.4 Navigate your code using the step buttons
+13.2.4 Navigate your code using the step buttons